 Advantages of osteotomy

-- Not as much risk of infection
+- The risk of infection is low.

-- Can remain active for longer
+- It allows you to remain active for a longer period.

 Risks of osteotomy

 All surgery comes with some risks.
 These include the dangers associated with a general anaesthetic, which should be discussed by your anaesthetist, and general symptoms resulting from surgery, such as tenderness, stiffness, swelling and bruising.